Asterisk-Stuff (PBX)

 more than 7 blf-keys)

-and a reset key would be on the wishlist for the future...
+and a reset key would have been on the wishlist for the future...

 Labeling